 Upon their arrival, the American settlers survived and thrived by making meaning together.
 This included exploring the New World’s possibilities, overcoming its challenges, and making better decisions as a unit than they could have as individuals.
 Sewing circles, correspondence committees, and tavern talks were the womb that nurtured and eventually gave birth to the American Revolution for Independence.
 Just as the ancient Greeks used dialogue to create a democracy, the settlers made meaning together in conversation, which led to the birth of a nation.

 Dialogue is as critical in the present world as it was for the ancient Greeks and early settlers.
 Dialogue is central to life.
 Being alive requires it.
 To live requires asking questions, responding, agreeing, disagreeing, and offering feedback and opinions.
-It’s ironic then that today’s society seems to challenge its merit.
+It’s ironic, then, that today’s society seems to challenge its merit.

 Today’s tendency to diminish conversation is a challenge.
 Can society thrive without conversations, the essential glue that has always bound cultures?
 Renewal can only be achieved through dialogue.
 The Greeks needed it.
 The settlers needed it.
 Today’s fragmented society certainly needs renewal through dialogue.
-It’s the best way to keep the democratic principles alive and ensure forward movement.
+It’s the best way to keep democratic principles alive and ensure forward movement.

 Can you share with us what leading with your “social brain” means?

 Social neuroscience suggests the human brain is a social organ, always connecting to other brains.
 Your brain has a neural infrastructure of social connection: it’s called attunement and empathy.
-When you show empathy, understanding, and the willingness to listen to diverse opinions, the mirror neurons of other brains will follow suit.
+When you show empathy, understanding, and willingness to listen to diverse opinions, the mirror neurons of other brains will follow suit.

-Mirror neurons are a special class of brain cells that fire not only when an individual performs an action, but also when the individual observes someone else make the same movement.
+Mirror neurons are a special class of brain cells that fire not only when an individual performs an action but also when the individual observes someone else make the same movement.
 When you smile and conduct business in a kind, ethical manner, chances are the mirror neurons of team members will elicit a similar response.
 That’s why a leader needs to lead by example.

 Attunement has to do with opening your mind to the influence and wisdom of others.
 The most powerful, profound changes will result when all of the brains in the group are in sync.
 Diverse minds offer diverse ways of thinking and creating.
 Brains firing together also help prevent oversights and mistakes.
 This kind of neurodiversity is critical for change to occur.
-This leadership model requires you to promote idea sharing, rather than rely on what you “know.”
+This leadership model requires you to promote idea-sharing rather than rely on what you “know.”

 You’ll be most successful when you believe and acknowledge that you don’t have all the answers.
 Wider perspectives will allow ideas to emerge naturally, resulting in a rich array of solutions and strategies.
-True wisdom arises not only from personal intellect, but also from a larger source within each person: it manifests in the collective social brain.
+True wisdom arises not only from personal intellect but also from a larger source within each person: it manifests in the collective social brain.

 Brains that think together bond together.
 Your role is to facilitate the interaction of the brains around you.
 Don’t just make people feel they are part of the business—make them part of the growing and evolving future business, from planning to implementation.
-Their brains will bond and the reward will be a positive and productive environment.
+Their brains will bond, and the reward will be a positive and productive environment.

 Why don’t all organizations harness the power of dialogue?

-For the most part it is because they have the false idea that there’s not enough time and space for dialogue.
+For the most part, it is because they have the false idea that there’s not enough time and space for dialogue.
 Many don’t offer an environment where people feel safe to speak, and often leaders don’t encourage open communication or value collaboration.
 Employees may talk to each other, but that’s not true dialogue.
 For ideas to flow freely, dialogue must occur.